Othernet-Project/orx-rpi/README.rst

 This repository contains open-source build scripts and closed-source binary blobs for building an ORx Raspberry Pi image.

+If you are simply looking to build your own receiver, please see `Receiver HOWTO`_.

 ORx is a home-made receiver based around Raspberry Pi.
 It can be used to receive files from Outernet networks using DVB-S/S2 signal (satellite TV).
 It also has support for creating Wireless hotspots.
 Please look at the docs